 Before I get started with my Snoop app review, I have to question the name.
 To me, I have fairly negative thoughts around the word snoop.
 And over the last few years, there seem to have plenty of incidences where companies have been using apps to snoop on us.
 I’m not sure what their thinking was behind the name, but I’m willing to overlook it.
 For now.

-What is Snoop?
+What is the Snoop app?

 Taken from their website: Snoop’s a new kind of app, designed to save you money.
 Snoop connects to your bank accounts and credit cards, showing you how to save money at the places you already spend.